webdriverio-community/wdio-electron-service/docs/common-issues-debugging.md

 See this [WDIO documentation page](https://webdriver.io/docs/headless-and-xvfb) for instructions on how to set up xvfb.

+**Note:** WebdriverIO 9.19.1+ is required for automatic Xvfb support via the `autoXvfb` configuration option.
+For legacy WDIO versions, you'll need to use external tools like `xvfb-maybe` or manually set up Xvfb.

 ### Failed to create session. session not created: probably user data directory is already in use, please specify a unique value for --user-data-dir argument, or don't use --user-data-dir

 This is another obscure Chromium error which, despite the message, is usually not fixed by providing a unique `--user-data-dir` value.
 In the Electron context this usually occurs when the Electron app crashes during or shortly after initialization.
 WDIO / ChromeDriver attempts to reconnect, starting a new electron instance, which attempts to use the same user-data-dir path.
 Whilst there may be other causes, on Linux this is often fixed with xvfb.

 See this [WDIO documentation page](https://webdriver.io/docs/headless-and-xvfb) for instructions on how to set up xvfb.

+**Note:** WebdriverIO 9.19.1+ is required for automatic Xvfb support via the `autoXvfb` configuration option.
+For legacy WDIO versions, you'll need to use external tools like `xvfb-maybe` or manually set up Xvfb.

 ### All versions of Electron fail to open on Ubuntu 24.04+